chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 * Multiple Nodes and Search
 * Data bags
-* Additional Topics: Environments, LWRPs, Reporting
+* Additional Topics
 * Chef Development and Further Resources

 .notes If this is a normal 3 days Chef Fundamentals class, then this agenda is applicable.
+Additional topics include: Environments, LWRPs, Reporting.

 # Agenda: Hack Day

-Chef Hack Day on Saturday!
+Opscode public Chef Fundamentals training is often followed by a Hack Day.

 * Mini-tutorials/talks
 * Demonstrations